nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 #### Heading tags
 A web page is made up of blocks of content.
 Each content section will have a heading that denotes the content's place in the page hierarchy.

 Think of your HTML document as a research paper.
 You would probably have a heading at the top of the page with the paper's name on it.
-In an HTML document, you would make that clear like this: `<h1>Paper Title</h1>`.
+In an HTML document, you would make that clear like this - `<h1>Paper Title</h1>`.
+Note that any HTML page should only have one `h1`.

 In the research paper, you may divide the paper into several high-level sections.
 These would be `<h2>High Level Section Title</h2>` and `<h2>Other High Level Section Title</h2>` and so on.